yanostulens/simpleALSA/README.md

 Want to give it a try?
 Have a look at the example.c file!
 Make sure to compile with: `-lasound -lsndfile -lpthread` or just use the included Makefile!

+At the moment simpleALSA.h is working, it is however still under construction, so the API might still change.

 Credits must be given to the miniaudio library (https://github.com/mackron/miniaudio), as simpleALSA work in a similar way.